phazel/book_list/2018/reviews.md

 **Why We Never Talk About Sugar**
 *by Aubrey Hirsch*

+Honestly it wasn't very good, but at least it was short.

 **Not Just Lucky**
 *by Jamila Rizvi*

+It's a shallow ego boost, but sometimes you just need that.

 **Soon I Will Be Invincible**
 *by Austin Grossman*

 **Strengths Based Leadership**
 *by Tom Rath*

+LERDERSHERP

 **My Lesbian Experience with Loneliness**
 *by Nagata Kabi*